 - Initiate discussion with sister states in the Northeast and Mid-Atlantic Region to explore the potential benefits of regional collaboration on offshore wind and other opportunities to combat climate change

 On November 19, 2019 Governor Murphy signed Executive Order #92.
 This order effectively raised New Jersey's offshore wind goal from 3,500 megawatts by 2030 to 7,500 megawatts by 2035 - more than double the initial goal.
 This new goal will deliver clean, renewable energy generation needed to meet the State's goals of 50% renewable energy by 2030 and 100% clean energy by 2050.
+A schedule for offshore wind solicitations through 2028 has been developed and can be found here.

 Existing commercial wind energy leases offshore of New Jersey, visit BOEM to learn more